aboelkassem/blog/src/pages/blog/learn-docker.md

   - containerization
   - web-dev
 ---
-In this article, we will discuss the basics of Docker and containerization.\
+In this article, we will discuss the basics of Docker and containerization.
-\
-Before jumping into Docker, let's look at why we need Docker and containerization?

 ## Table Of Contents